-In respect of Brands that were listed as of 30 June 2022 that attested to 100% Secondary Materials sourcing, Producers of said Brands were required to submit the Secondary Materials Sourcing Attestation Form by 30 June 2022 (being also the date when Producers must notify the LME of their nominated Track pursuant to Paragraph 4.3).
+In respect of Brands that were listed as of 30 June 2022 that attested to 100% Secondary Materials sourcing, Producers of said Brands were required to submit the Secondary Materials Sourcing Attestation Form by 30 June 2022 (being also the date

 Any Producer applying for the listing of a Brand (where such listing is expected to take effect after 30 June 2022) must submit a Secondary Materials Sourcing Attestation Form as part of its application for listing.
-The LME Secondary Materials Sourcing Attestation Form should relate to (at the Producer's choice) either (i) the Reporting Period that ended in the most recent calendar year prior to the calendar year in which the date of the application falls, or (ii) the Reporting Period which ended in the calendar year in which the date of the application falls, provided that this Reporting Period ended prior to the date of the application.
+The LME Secondary Materials Sourcing Attestation Form should relate to (at the Producer's choice) either (i) the Reporting Period that ended in the most recent calendar year prior to the calendar year in which the date of the application falls, or (ii) the Reporting Period which ended in the calendar year in which the date of the application.
 However, if (i) is elected, and such Reporting Period would have ended less than six months prior to the application date, then the Secondary Materials Sourcing Attestation Form may relate to the next preceding Reporting Period.